 When you reach there, especially in the early evening, you’ll witness a heaven place under the stars and see the burning flames on a site of a dozens of small fires burning from the vents in the rocks.

+The flames are small and scattered but are visible day and night.
+The flames are said to be eternal and have been burning for thousands of years.
 This is a kind of methane gas that has been emitting from the ground for many thousands of years.

 How to Get There?